apache/shardingsphere-doc/document/current/content/features/test-engine/paese-test-engine.en.md

 ## Prepare Data

-Not like Integration test, SQL parse test doesn't need a specific database environment, we just need to define the sql we want to parse, and the assert data:
+Not like Integration test, SQL parse test doesn't need a specific database environment, just define the sql  to parse, and the assert data:

 ### SQL Data